You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 [53:05]

 You must be a fool.
 An idiot.
 But that's our way.
 Foolish enough to want to help all living beings be free.
 How foolish.
 How stupid.
 But that's the Bodhisattva way.
 Ready?
-Once I had a secret love That lived inside the heart of me All too soon that secret love Became impatient to be free So I told a friendly star
+Once I had a secret love that lived inside the heart of me.
+All too soon that secret love began Inpatient to be free So I told a friendly star The way that dreamers often do Just how wonderful you are And why I'm so in love with you

-The way that dreamers often do.
-Just how wonderful you are.
-And why I'm so in love with you.
-Now I shouted from the highest hill.
-Even told the golden daffodils.
+Now I shouted from the highest hill, even told the golden daffodils.
 Now my heart's an open book door.
 My secret love's no secret anymore.
 I know that was too slow.
 Maybe next time we can do it faster.
 You ready to practice now?
-Okay, let's do it.
+OK, let's do it.
+May our intention.

 [55:23]